Zuda Comics

 Zuda Comics was DC Comics' webcomics imprint from 2007 until 2010.
 Some of the imprints series won awards and nominations from comic industry's Glyph Comics Awards and Harvey Awards.
 Bayou, Volume 1 was also named one of the 2010 Great Graphic Novels for Teens by the American Library Association.

 History

-The site was announced via press release on July 9, 2007, the imprint was launched to publish new material featuring new characters online.
+In July 2007, Zuda Comics imprint was launched to publish new material featuring new characters online.
 The site's content was chosen by the users through monthly competitions, as "the majority of the web comics will be selected by Zudacomics.com's visitors, who will vote on new web comics presented to them in periodic competitions".
-The first commissioned ongoing strips and material competing for the public vote were published on October 30, 2007.
+The first commissioned ongoing strips and material competing for the public vote were published on October 30 the same year.
 Zuda removed the competition aspect in April 2010 and in July, soon after the launch of DC's digital comics service, Zuda was closed and folded into the new digital publishing arm.